-Watlington Hill boasts fine views over the Oxfordshire Plain to the north and west.
-To the south you'll see beech and ash woodland that cloaks the slopes of the nearby hills.
+Watlington Hill, with its distinctive triangular shaped chalk white mark, boasts fine views over the Oxfordshire Plain to the north and west.
+To the south, you'll see beech and ash woodland that cloaks the slopes of the nearby hills.

 Watlington Hill is well known for the triangular, chalk, 'white mark' which can be seen for miles around.
 This unusual feature was carved into the hill in 1764.
 Along with the neighbouring Pyrton Hill, Watlington Hill is part of a larger Site of Special Scientific Interest (SSSI).